What Happens to Your Siding During Winter

 Ice Dams

 Ice dams form when warm air from inside your home escapes through the roof and melts the snow on the roof.
-The melted snow then runs down the roof and refreezes at the eaves, where it forms a dam that prevents water from draining off the roof.
-This can cause water to back up behind the siding, which can lead to mold, rot, and other damage.
+The melted snow then runs down the roof and refreezes at the eaves, forming a dam preventing water from draining.
+This can cause water to back up behind the siding, leading to mold, rot, and other damage.

 To prevent ice dams, you can: